tedneward/Research/content/reading/gamedev/game-frame.md

 # Level Four

+Brain is particularly sensitive to novelty.
+In terms of novelty, games are incredibly rich territory.
+Good games give you countless features to unlock or discover, including new weapons, levels, etc. Beyond that, games unfold a narrative in which you are the protangonist--where your willingness to explore leads to more and more adventure.
+The ultimate surprise in gaming comes from achieving an "epic win": "An outcome that is so extraordinarily positive you had no idea it was even possible until you achieved it."

+## Getting to Know Games
+From "Rules to Play": "A game is a system in which players engage in an artificial conflict, defined by rules, that results in a quantifiable outcome."

+### A Game Demands Participation
+Many forms of entertainment can be passively observed; games require participation to keep going.

+### A Game Can Be Played Again
+Games are renewable.
+Each successive game will likely be more interesting than the last, due to ever-increasing skills and a heightened perception of the experience.

+### A Game is Understood Through Play
+The only way to truly understand the game is to play it for yourself.

+## The Magic Circle
+When we play games we enter an "alternative universe"; willing suspension of disbelief.
+This psychological space is known as the magic circle: a state of mind that you allow yourself to enter when you begin a game.

+## Why Do We Love Games?
+Games can happen anywhere.

+Games give us purpose.

+We solve problems in games.

+Games give us control.

+Games show us progress.

+We take risks in games.

+Games let us face our fears.

+Games give us the glory.

+Games shift time.

+Games bring us together.

+What happens in games doesn't stay there.

+Games represent what could be.

 # Level Five
+Games are getting serious; getting developed in industries everywhere.

+Data is everywhere, and leads to a lot of gamification.

 # Level Six
+Rewards are a crutch.
+Turning play into work can create demotivation, called the overjustification effect.
+However, it's important to note that the kind of reward really does matter.
+While we usually conceive of rewards and prizes as things--objects with monetary or social value--many other outcomes can be viewed as rewards.
+Earning the right to make a decision can be a reward.
+Access to a new experience or opportunity counts too.
+Any outcome that is desirable to a person can be used as a reward to encourage specific behavior.

 # Level Seven
+Grokking the systems that define our lives is the great task of all behavioral games.
+Good behavioral games, then, should reveal something fundamental about the underlying activities they're built around.
+Achieving this requires examining the structure of our own activities and experiences in more depth than ever before.

 # Level Eight
 A behavioral game is made up of ten building blocks.